A Season of Gratefulness, Not "Just" Thankfulness

 How are you handling the gift Jesus gave you, recently or several years ago?
 Is it like a present from the past—broken, shoved away in some closet, doesn’t fit anymore or lost?
 Or do you wear it thankfully and gratefully each day like the first day you received it?

-Therefore I tell you that the kingdom of God will be taken away from you and given to a people who will produce its fruit (Matt.
-21:43).
+Therefore I tell you that the kingdom of God will be taken away from you and given to a people who will produce its fruit (Matthew 21:43).

-Every tree that does not produce good fruit will be cut down and thrown into the fire (Matt.
-3:10).
+Every tree that does not produce good fruit will be cut down and thrown into the fire (Matthew 3:10).

 We have received the most wonderful gift to which we are all thankful; however, I have discovered being thankful is not enough.